 Shimano Poison Adrena Review by FishingMad.
-In Australia, the Poison Adrena is one of Shimono’s flagship rods.
-I’ve used these rods extensively for some time now and do have mixed feelings about it.
-Let’s run through its specs, its highs, its lows, plenty of on-water action, its cost, and an overview.
-Please note there is a detailed 40-minute video review of the Shimano Poison Adrena rod in action in the FishingMad Members area in our “Tackle Talk section” Become a member to unlock.
+In Australia, the Poison Adrena is one of Shimono’s flagship JDM rods.
+I’ve used these rods extensively and will detail their specs, cost, features, best features and areas for improvement.
+With plenty of on-water usage, these details will hopefully help you with your rod-buying choices.
+Please note a detailed 40-minute video review of the Shimano Poison Adrena rod can be found in the FishingMad Members area “Tackle Talk section”.

 BECOME A FISHINGMAD MEMBER & UNLOCK ACCESS TO